List of Formula One broadcasters: United Kingdom and Ireland

 In 2011, Sky Sports signed a seven-year deal with the BBC (who had already had broadcasting rights for several years), to show live Formula One on Sky in the United Kingdom for the first time.
 The deal which ran between 2012 and 2015 saw Sky Sports show live coverage of every session of the season on their own F1 dedicated channel, Sky Sports F1.
-Sky Sports F1 show all races and qualifying sessions live without the interruption of adverts.
+Sky Sports F1 show all races and qualifying sessions live.
 In 2016, Sky extended their contract to 2024, and will be the exclusive live rights holders in the UK and Ireland from 2019; the British Grand Prix and highlights of all other races will be shown free-to-air, on a channel which has "90% technical availability".
 At the same time it was announced that Sky will broadcast all events in ultra-high-definition (UHD) from 2017.

 Sky Sports F1 have broadcast every practice, qualifying and race since 2017 in 4K Ultra-HD, exclusively for Sky Q 2TB customers.

 BBC.
-Following the commencement of their deal with Sky, the BBC continued to broadcast live coverage of half the races and all 20 races had "extended highlights".
-In 2012, they broadcast live coverage from China, Spain, Monaco, Europe (Valencia), Britain, Belgium, Singapore, Korea, Abu Dhabi and Brazil.
-They also showed live coverage of practice and qualifying sessions from those races.
+The BBC had shown Formula One until 1996, after which the rights moved to ITV.
+In 2009 they returned to the BBC after ITV decided to exit Formula One.
+The BBC showed all races live for the next three seasons until the commencement of their deal with Sky which saw the BBC broadcast live coverage of half the races and all 20 races had "extended highlights".
+They also showed live coverage of practice and qualifying sessions from their live races.
 The deal set that the British Grand Prix and the final race had to be shown live on the BBC.

 For each Grand Prix (even if live) the BBC showed "extended highlights" of the race just a few hours after it had been broadcast.
 Late afternoon for early hours races and/or early evening.
 Late evening races were shown on the day and repeated on Monday evening.
 The BBC Radio 5 Live coverage was unaffected.

 Due to financial pressures, the BBC ended their television contract early after the 2015 season, transferring their rights to Channel 4 until the end of the 2018 season.
-Sky Sports F1 remained unaffected and BBC Radio 5 Live and 5 Live Sports Extra's coverage was extended until 2021.
+Sky Sports F1 remained unaffected and BBC Radio 5 Live and Sports Extra's coverage was extended until 2021.